-A Microbusiness that conducts operations under said license asis a Marijuana Product Manufacturer may purchase no more than 2,000 pounds of Marijuana per year from other Marijuana Establishments for the purpose of Marijuana Product manufacturing by the Licensee unless an additional and separate Marijuana Product Manufacturing license is obtained by the Microbusiness licensees.
+A Microbusiness that is a Marijuana Product Manufacturer may purchase no more than 2,000 pounds of Marijuana per year from other Marijuana Establishments for the purpose of Marijuana Product manufacturing by the Licensee.

 Model Host Community Agreement means a template published by the Commission to illustrate a compliant Host Community Agreement.
 Host Community Agreements that conform to the model Host Community Agreement are presumed compliant and must be executed by the parties.